 Pheasant tail –The Pheasant Tail Nymph is a classic and popular fly pattern for fishing any mayfly hatch but really shines when the PMD nymphs start moving through the water column.
 Be sure to have some PT’s in sizes 14-18

-Frenchie – This has become a Missouri River staple not only during the PMD season but all year long.
-The yellow color hot spots on these do a great job of fooling pick trout.
+Egan’s Frenchie – This has become a Missouri River staple not only during the PMD season but all year long.
+A pheasant tail variations with a dubbed hot spot do a great job of fooling pick trout.
 Sizes #14-18

 Little Green Machine – One of my personal favorites and a highly productive mayfly imitation for not only PMD’s but BWO’s and tricos.
 Fish the Little Green Machine in sizes #14-20.